-Some DNS server does not support root main (e.g. example.com) CNAME function.
-This is a common issue in the DNS world since the protocol/standard is not strictly regulated at this moment.
+Some DNS service does not support root domain (e.g. example.com) CNAME function.
+This is a common issue in the DNS industry since the protocol/standard is not strictly regulated at this moment.

 There are two workarounds to this scenario:

-a.
-You can change your DNS server to NS1.com or DNS.com, which they both have a better DNS service overall and have a starter or free plan.
+Option 1: You can change your DNS server to NS1.com or DNS.com, which are known for their quality and support root domain CNAME on the free tier plan.
 Once migrated, you can try adding the provided mlytics CNAME again.

 - First, you'll need to remove the site you added to the mlytics platform (if you already added one.
 Skip if you haven't yet)